How To Use Semantically Related Keywords To Boost Your SEO

 Marketers can leverage these features to understand more about a topic and related terms that people might use in relation to the main keyword.

-Google Ads features a very useful tool called Keyword Planner which is a brilliant resource for building a list of semantically related keywords in order to boost your SEO efforts.
+Google Ads features a very useful tool called Keyword Planner, which is an excellent resource for building a list of semantically related keywords in order to boost your SEO efforts.

 You can type a keyword into the planner and uncover the search rates and popularity of the keyword you’re looking at.
 Google will also offer suggestions based on specific industries to help you refine your semantically related keywords.